Connetquot State Park's trout exhibit examines their role in the local ecosystem

 Although park staff sometimes offer special tours of the facility, which is the only hatchery run by the state park system, it “has always been closed to the public,” said park manager Jessica Anderson-Ruiz.

-“But now,” she added, “through the funding and support of the Friends group and this grant, we’re able to create a space that we could invite the public in more often to get a good taste of what’s happening inside this building [and] how it impacts the park around us.”
+“But now,” she said, “through the funding and support of the Friends group and this grant, we’re able to create a space that we could invite the public in more often to get a good taste of what’s happening inside this building [and] how it impacts the park around us.”

 Members of the South Side Sportsmen’s Club of Long Island built the hatchery in 1879, and rebuilt it in 1900 after a fire, according to the hatchery exhibit.